-Business entities in Brazil
+Business entities in Brazil in 2023

 Different Brazil entities

 Foreigners considering Brazil business setup have two options to enter the Brazilian market.
 They may enter Brazil directly (subsidiary or branch) or through third parties such as distributors or sales representatives.
 The commonly used entities by foreign entrepreneurs is the Brazil limited liability company (LLC).

 Limited Liability Company/Wholly foreign owned entities

 - A Brazil LLC can be setup with a minimum of 2 shareholders and 1 director, who can be of any nationality.
 However, a Brazilian permanent resident must be appointed as a legal representative of the company.
 The minimum share capital required will be US$1 and the company can be set up within 20 weeks.
 Furthermore, a Brazilian LLC faces no restrictions on the type of business activities it can pursue;

 - Each Brazil entity must have at least one individual representative ordinarily resident in Brazil.
 Most of our Clients appoint one of the local staff members as registered local representative.
 If required, Healy Consultants will be pleased to provide your firm with a professional nominee for your Brazil business setup.